-Table 1.1 shows the average annual yield of Utilities' various water sources.
-For more detailed information on each supply source, see Appendix A. Utilities' average annual raw water yield as of 2014 is approximately 75,245 acre-feet, but the actual treatable average annual yield is closer to 55,000 acre-feet per year.
+Table 1.1 shows the average annual yield of the Utilities' various water sources.
+For more detailed information on each supply source, see Appendix A. The Utilities' average annual raw water yield as of 2014 is approximately 75,245 acre-feet, but the actual treatable average annual yield is closer to 55,000 acre-feet per year.
 The treatable water right yield is lower due to legal constraints, such as agricultural rights that have not been converted for municipal use, ditch losses, water right volumetric limitations and return flow obligations.
-Utilities' modeling has shown that the current firm yield of its system is approximately 31,000 acre-feet per year.
-During the summer months, however, much of Utilities' water yield and treatable yield are reduced in dry years, requiring more storage water to meet demands.
+The Utilities' modeling has shown that the current firm yield of its system is approximately 31,000 acre-feet per year.9 During the summer months, however, much of the Utilities' water rights yield more water than the demands of the service area customers.
+Both the raw water yield and treatable yield are reduced in dry years, requiring more storage water to meet demands.